Allez-y/wine-quality/README.md

 # wine-quality
-Build a neural network to predict wine quality from chemical composition
+Build a neural network to predict wine quality from chemical attributes